cap-js/docs/node.js/cds-test.md

 ### test .data .reset() {.method}

-This is a bound method, which can be used in a `beforeEach` handler to automatically reset and re-deploy the database for each test like so:
+This is a bound method, which can be used in a `beforeEach` handler to automatically reset and redeploy the database for each test like so:

 ```js
 const { test } = cds.test()